ElectronicCats/Arduino_Boards_Index/README.md

 # Electronic Cats Arduino Boards

+**Instalation Instruction**

+By itself SAMD21 isn´t powerful, the suport with Arduino´s IDE is the special thing with.
+With only a clics pair, copies and pastes, you can add support for ARM cortex- M0+to your Arduino IDE...

+**Instalation soport for SAMD**

+You must intall the last Arduino´s SAMD boards (version 1.6.11 or later)

+In the menu´s bar select tools -> Board -> Boards Manager -> Arduino SAMD Boards 32 bit M0.

+You should write Arduino SAMD in the serch bar and then you can see the board and do clic in install.

 Board definitions for Electronic Cats-manufactured AVR, ARM, and ESP-based Arduino boards.
 Based on sparkfun Arduino_Boards to implement diferents cores.